 What is the historical context of "Still life with flesh"?

-What techniques did Monet use in "Still life with flesh"?
+What artistic techniques did Monet employ in this painting?

-Monet employed loose brushwork and a vibrant color palette to convey the textures and forms of the objects depicted.
-His technique allows for a sense of immediacy and movement, characteristic of his Impressionist style.
+Monet utilized loose brushwork and a vibrant color palette to convey the interplay of light and shadow.
+His technique of layering colors and using quick, expressive strokes creates a sense of immediacy and movement within the still life composition.

 What symbolism can be found in "Still life with flesh"?